 The ICS’s that are broken or no longer are in a favourable state due their lifespan are collected by the after-distribution team, ensuring that such devices are returned to the provider in order to promote their recycling or final disposition (metals for scrapyards, or ceramics for construction).
 The recycling and final disposal procedures shall be addressed carefully, guaranteeing that the old stoves and scraps are properly stored, considering the safety protocols for their handling and disposition.
 The ICS users in Maputo should return the broken ICS to Mozcarbon, who afterwards sells them to a company called Oskar Company LDA located in Mozambique harbour in order to ship them to India for recycling.
 The metal scraps resulting from the ICS body production by Unimetal LDA and EMAL LDA are taken to Fundição Arnaldo Silva Mucavele to melt them to produce handles for the ICS.
 Regarding the ceramics produced by ICEMA LDA, the scraps are processed and sold by them as filling up material for construction purposes.
 In case that a change of providers arises, it is essential to highlight that the recycling and final disposition of such materials shall be encouraged for the new entities in concordance with the project activities; therefore such action shall be undertaken in order to guarantee their success.

 Coordinating/managing entity

-The entity responsible for the proposed SSC-VPA is MozCarbon Initiatives.
-Mozcarbon is a registered Project Participant.
-South Pole is the CME.
+The entity responsible for the SSC-VPA is Mozambique Carbon Initiatives Lda.
+(MozCarbon), which is also the CME.